Scenario-Convert Tool

 There are two ways to create a MOSAIC scenario from an OSM file using scenario-convert.

-1. Using a single call with --osm2mosaic:
+1. Using a single call with scenario create:

 The call for the described example would look like this:

 This works very similarly to the first approach, but gives you more control with handling the database-file.
 The first call creates the database from the OSM file.
-Currently, there is only the database file that contains all relevant road network information.
+As a result, there is just the database file that contains all relevant road network information.
 It is possible to now alter the database, for example by generating routes or including elevation information.
 How to do both of these is described below.
 After all changes to the database are completed, you can now call scenario-convert a second time using the second argument and create a complete MOSAIC scenario structure and SUMO connection, edge, network, node, route, and config files from the database.

 Example calls for this approach would look like this: